 Company Name

 Name and Title of Authorized Representative

 Signature

 STATE OF FLORIDA COUNTY OF

-The foregoing instrument was acknowledged b presence or \Box online notarization, this day
+The foregoing instrument was acknowledged be presence or □ online notarization, this day

-20byof (Authorized Signer)
+20 by of

-(Authorized Signer) (Company Name)
+20 by of (Authorized Signer) (Company Name)

-a Florida for profit $\ \square$ or limited liability company \square , on behalf of the corporation \square /limited
+a Florida for profit $\ \square$ or limited liability company $\ \square$ , on behalf of the corporation $\ \square$ /limited

 liability company □.
 He/she is personally known to o me or has produced

 as identification.
 (Type of ID)

 [Notary Seal] Notary Public

 Name typed, printed or stamped My Commission Expires:

-HillsGOVHub User Guide
+User Guide